 - The 'Accounts using this Tax Rate' column refers to the accounts in your chart of accounts that will use these rates by default.
 This means that whenever you 'code' a transaction to a particular account, for example, Sales, a preset tax rate will be applied automatically.
 Click on the number of accounts using a tax rate to see all the accounts in the chart of accounts that are using that rate.
 The padlock icon shows on locked tax rates, which can't be deleted.
-A locked rate will be currently in use in your organization, either as a default rate on one of your accounts, or on a repeating invoice or bill.
+A locked rate will be currently in use in your organisation, either as a default rate on one of your accounts, or on a repeating invoice or bill.

 - If you don't want to use the default tax rates, you can create your own and apply them as the default for accounts in your chart of accounts.
 You can use any Tax Rate on any invoice, bill or transaction regardless of whether it is the default rate on an account.
-You can also use the sales tax lookup for sales invoices.

 - The only tax rates you can't change or delete are:

 - In the chart of accounts you can choose if you want your tax rates to be the default tax rate on certain accounts so that that amount of tax is calculated on a transaction whenever the account is used.